 The Site is a trading environment for the spot purchase and sale of Digital Tokens.
 The Site permits both unfinanced and financed transactions.
 Unfinanced purchases are fully funded by trading participants through funds deposited by the participants on the Site.
 For example, if a trader deposits $100.00 into her account on the Site, she may then purchase $100.00 worth of bitcoins in an unfinanced transaction.
 Purchases and sales of bitcoins on the Site, whether in an unfinanced transaction or a financed transaction, are settled by actual delivery of the full amount of the bitcoins or other Digital Tokens by the seller to the purchaser’s account against payment in full by the purchaser to the seller’s account.

 Financed transactions in Digital Tokens are permitted through the Site’s platform-enabled, peer-to-peer financing functionality.
 Financing Providers may offer financing from and on their own account if they so choose.
-Financing Recipients may accept financing from Financing Providers for up to 70% of the value of a Digital Token purchase.
-For example, if a trader deposits $30.00 to the Site, she may then obtain financing in an amount not exceeding $70.00 in order to buy $100.00 worth of bitcoins in a financed transaction.
-In other words, she may accept financing equal to a maximum total bitcoins-to-equity ratio of 3 1/3 to 1.
+Financing Recipients may accept financing from Financing Providers for up to 80% of the value of a Digital Token purchase, however the maximum financing varies on a Digital Token by Digital Token basis.
+For example, if a trader deposits $20.00 to the Site, she may then obtain financing in an amount not exceeding $80.00 in order to buy $100.00 worth of bitcoins in a financed transaction.
+In other words, she may accept financing equal to a maximum total bitcoins-to-equity ratio of 5 to 1.

 Shorting is another type of financed transaction permitted on the Site’s platform.
 In a typical “long sale” of bitcoin, the seller enters into a regular spot trade of bitcoin and settles the transaction by delivering bitcoin that she owns outright.
 In a “short sale” of bitcoin, the seller also enters into a regular spot sale of bitcoin except that the transaction is settled by delivering bitcoin that she has borrowed.